bvr0n/bvr0n.github.io/posts/thm/wonderland.md

 ## Privilege Escalation :

-After some enumeration, i found out that the `/root/` is accessible by everyone but read permission was not given on the other hand execute permission was present, so we can get the `user.txt`
+After some enumeration, i found out that the `/root/` is accessible by everyone but read permission was not given, on the other hand execute permission was present, so we can get the `user.txt`

 * #### Rabbit User :

-in Alice home directory we can find a script that basically import the random module.
+in Alice home directory there is a script that basically import the random module.

 So, we can create a file named random.py in our current working directory that executes `/bin/bash` This way the python file should be loaded instead of the "real" random module, and in turn give us a shell as the rabbit user.
 `random.py` :